 You may be tempted to become judgmental and tell them to grow up and act like a grown up but that won’t help the situation.
 It’s better to understand that they are overcome with emotion and need someone to help them through this distress.
 Perhaps no one has ever taught them how to manage their emotions or it might be that today they are simply overwhelmed by events.

 You could learn a lot from Ross Greene’s book The Explosive Child: Parenting children who frequently exhibit severe fits of temper.
 These excerpts are courtesy of my favourite blogger Eric Barker.

 Actually, these skills apply in a whole range of cases, but it is good to learn from someone who has developed techniques for use in extreme situations.

 Steps to empathy

-It is not helpful to try these things when the child ( or adult) is highly worked up.
+It is not helpful to try these things when the child (adult) is highly worked up.
 Wait until a quieter moment.
 Address the problem before it becomes another nuclear explosion in your house or at work.

-The purpose of the empathy step is to gather information from the person in meltdown, to understand his or her concern or perspective about a given unsolved problem.
+The purpose of the empathy step is to gather information from your child (or the adult) to understand his or her concern or perspective about a given unsolved problem.